cybrneon/master-thesis/B_METHOD/PROCESS/2024-07-26/Definitive_Methodology.md

 *In front of you are all types of devices you can try and explore.
 Please define and explain your process, thoughts and actions out loud.*

-*Have you ever used one of these devices on the table?*
+*Have you ever used one of these devices on the table?
+Can you think of one example for a skeuomorphic user interface you have in mind?*

+I can also ask some of the questions I used in the survey.

 #### 2. Phase 2 - User Test
 The goal is to let the user explore by themselves.